Take response actions on a file

 A progress bar is displayed and provides information on the different stages of the analysis.
 You can then view the report when the analysis is done.

-Depending on machine availability, sample collection time can vary.
+Depending on device availability, sample collection time can vary.
 There is a 3–hour timeout for sample collection.
-The collection will fail and the operation will abort if there is no online Windows 10 machine reporting at that time.
+The collection will fail and the operation will abort if there is no online Windows 10 device reporting at that time.
 You can re–submit files for deep analysis to get fresh data on the file.

 View deep analysis reports

-View the deep analysis report that Microsoft Defender ATP provides to see the details of the deep analysis that was conducted on the file you submitted.
+View the deep analysis report that Defender for Endpoint provides to see the details of the deep analysis that was conducted on the file you submitted.
 This feature is available in the file view context.